-- Relevant – Only security issues qualify for this bounty.
-A qualifying bug has to be a danger to user funds, privacy or the operation of the Ripple network.
+Only security issues qualify for this bounty.
+A qualifying bug has to be a peril to user funds, privacy, or Ripple’s operation.

-- Unknown – Bugs that are already known and discussed in public do not qualify.
+Bugs already known and discussed in public do not qualify.
 Previously reported bugs (including those with active tickets) are not eligible.

-- Specific – We welcome general security advice or recommendations, but we cannot pay bounties for that.
+We welcome general security advice or recommendations but cannot pay bounties.

-- Fixable – There has to be something we can do to permanently fix the problem.
-Note that bugs in other people’s software may still qualify in some cases.
+There has to be something we can do to fix the problem permanently.
+Note that bugs in other people's software may still qualify in some cases.
 For example, if you find a bug in a browser that compromises security in Ripple and we can get it fixed by talking to the browser vendor, you may qualify for a bounty.

-- Unused – If you use the exploit to attack us first, you do not qualify for a bounty.
-If you report a vulnerability used in an ongoing or past attack and we have specific, concrete evidence that suggests you are the attacker we reserve the right not to pay a bounty.
+If you use the exploit to attack us first, you do not qualify for a bounty.
+If you report a vulnerability used in an ongoing or past attack and we have specific, concrete evidence that suggests you are the attacker, we reserve the right not to pay a bounty.